MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Evaluation

 \subsection{Perplexity Evaluation}

 Tab.\ref{tab:ppl-all} shows the perplexity on Wikitext2 and C4 dataset for the commonly used open source LLMs, of different baselines.
-It shows that: \begin{itemize}[leftmargin=*,topsep=0pt] \item Using 4.4 bits of weights with \SYS{} can achieve the similar accuracy with 5 bits RTN weight-only quantization, even with 8-bit activation quantization enabled in \SYS{}.
-This is mainly because \SYS{} assigns the high-salience output channels with larger bit-widths than the uniform 5-bit solution. \item As for the weight-only quantization baselines, \SYS{} W4.4A8 outperforms the production SOTA solutions GPTQ and AWQ, with only 10\% more bit-width, and even with 8-bit activation quantization enabled in \SYS{}.
-Meanwhile, the RTN W5A16 method also outperforms GPTQ and AWQ, which means a slightly larger bit-width can defeat the well tuned smaller bit-width easily. \SYS{} W4.4A8 benefits from the larger bits on the top 10\% output features with high salience. \item As for the weight-activation quantization baselines, \SYS{} W4.4A8 shows a comparable accuracy with SmoothQuant with much smaller bit-width (60\% of that in SmoothQuant). \SYS{} W4.4A8 shows better accuracy than QoQ and QuaRot with only 10\% larger bit-width.
-It shows \SYS{} achieves a good balance of memory consumption and accuracy. \item Note that \SYS{} W8A8 quantization shows nearly lossless performance compared to the float16 baseline.
-This is part of the motivation that \SYS{} uses group-wise quantization for the activation. \end{itemize}
+It shows that: \textbf{1)} Using 4.4 bits of weights with \SYS{} can achieve the similar accuracy with 5 bits RTN weight-only quantization, even with 8-bit activation quantization enabled in \SYS{}.
+This is mainly because \SYS{} assigns the high-salience output channels with larger bit-widths than the uniform 5-bit solution. \textbf{2)} As for the weight-activation quantization baselines, \SYS{} W4.4A8 shows a comparable accuracy with SmoothQuant with much smaller bit-width (60\% of that in SmoothQuant). \SYS{} W4.4A8 shows better accuracy than QuaRot and QServe with only 10\% larger bit-width.
+It shows \SYS{} achieves a good balance of memory consumption and accuracy. \textbf{3)} Note that \SYS{} W8A8 quantization shows nearly lossless performance compared to the float16 baseline.
+Besides, the \SYS{} W4A8 also outperforms the SOTA QuaRot and QServe for many cases, due to using group-wise quantization for the activation in \SYS{} rather than the per-token method in QuaRot and QServe.
+This is part of the motivation that \SYS{} uses group-wise quantization for the activation.

-\textbf{Comparison with More Related Works} We compare \SYS{} with more recent quantization works according to the reported numbers in their papers (Tab.\ref{tab:ppl-more}), showing that \SYS{} achieves superior accuracy to a broad range of related works with similar memory consumption.